ognistik/kiki-ai-workflow/README.md

 ## SETUP

 **The workflow’s configuration was prepared so that you:**
-1. Enter either an OpenRouter/Anthropic/OpenAI API Token OR a Custom API Endpoint.
+1. Enter either an OpenRouter/Anthropic/OpenAI API Token OR a custom API Endpoint URL.
 2. Make sure to set your default Model to one you have access to.
 3. Select your preferred Kiki data directory.
 4. You’re all set!
 You can now begin using Kiki.